 Lack of Informed Consent 25%

 Postsurgical Infection 43%

 In Maryland, there has not been a study of medical malpractice claims that breaks out the likelihood for different types of malpractice claims as Jury Verdict Research has done nationally.
-In Maryland health care negligence claims overall, Plaintiff’s prevail 8% of the time with an average recovery of $806,772.
+In Maryland health care negligence claims overall, the plaintiffs prevail 8% of the time with an average recovery of $806,772.

-But I think the reason for the low figure is not that Maryland juries are tough on medical malpractice victims or that they are willing to give doctors a pass on their negligence (although this certainly happens in some medical malpractice cases).
+But I think the reason for the low figure is not that Maryland juries are tough on medical malpractice victims or that they will give doctors a pass on their negligence (although this happens in some medical malpractice cases).
 Instead, I think Medical Mutual, the largest medical malpractice carrier in Maryland, has a history of settling cases if it is a good case.